hi5/RufaydiumQuickMenu/readme.md

 ## RufaydiumQuickMenu.txt (3)

-Nearly all available regular Rufaydium/WebDriver command, functions, methods you may need to write a script.
+Nearly all available regular Rufaydium/WebDriver commands, functions, methods you may need to write a script.
 Suggestions for `RufaydiumQuickMenu.txt` and the script welcome via pull requests.

-As there might be changes to `RufaydiumQuickMenu.txt` is probably best left unmodified. any changes will be lost when updating from this repository.
+As there might be changes to `RufaydiumQuickMenu.txt`, it is probably best left unmodified.
+Any changes will be lost when updating from this repository.
 (See updating below).

 ## Updating